-6. Pay for Performance - A Pay for Performance Plan was included in the approved FY 2022 budget.
+6. Pay for Performance - A Pay for Performance Plan is included in the approved FY 2023 budget.
 Regular full-time and part-time employees who are in good standing are eligible for merit pay.
 Merit distribution is allocated based upon performance and performance evaluations.
-The amount included in the FY 2022 budget for merit pay is \$1.4 million or approximately 3.3% of total payroll.
+The amount included in the FY 2023 budget for merit pay is \$1.7 million or approximately 3.3% of total payroll.
 (County Goal: CG4)